 Services

-Areas I work with
+Areas I work with include:

 • Emotional disconnection or numbness

-• Burnout and long-term stress
+• Burnout and long-term overwhelm, including high-functioning burnout

-• Loss of identity, direction or meaning
+• Loss of identity, direction or meaning, especially after years of adapting to others

-• People-pleasing, perfectionism, and hidden overwhelm
+• People-pleasing, perfectionism and hidden overwhelm

 Location & Format

-In-person: My quiet, private practice in Shirley, Southampton
+In-person: My private practice in Shirley, Southampton

-Online: Secure, confidential video sessions (UK-wide)
+Online: Secure, confidential video sessions across the UK

 Session Length: 50 minutes